 While all women are underrepresented in U.S. elected office, some demographics are more disproportionately affected than others.
-Factors such as race, party affiliation, region of residence, age, sexual orientation, and income all affect how proportional a woman’s representation will be in her local, state, and national government.
+Factors such as race, income, sexual orientation, political party, age, and region all affect how proportional a woman’s representation will be in her local, state, and national government.

 Additionally, women from some of these groups are more likely to face certain barriers to running for office, being elected to office, and succeeding when in office.
 We can also see specific issues that arise at the intersection of these identities - for example, fundraising for campaigns is often very challenging for low-income women of color.

 Select a demographic category below to explore how it affects women’s representation.

 The degree to which women of color are underrepresented makes it harder to increase their representation because of the huge advantage that incumbent candidates have over challengers in the majority of elections.

 There is hope for the representation of women of color moving forward.
 In November 2016, nine newly elected Congresswomen were women of color, leading to a total of 38 women of color holding seats in the U.S. House of Representatives - an all time record.
 This upward trajectory is great news for our national progress towards gender parity.

 Check out our Milestones page to learn more about women breaking barriers throughout history.